Nont18/Dung-calculator/README.md

 1. Clone this repo by using command `git clone https://github.com/Nont18/Dung-calculator.git`
 2. If you did not install PyQt6, then you can use `pip install PyQt6` and `pip install pyqt6-tools`
 3. If PyInstaller and PyQt6 are installed in different environments.
 Try running: `python -m pip install pyinstaller pyqt6` and `python -m PyInstaller question.py` or see discussion from https://github.com/pyinstaller/pyinstaller/issues/7122
+4. Clone submodule with this `git submodule update --init --recursive`.
-4. Once you already cloned the repo, you can `cd .\src\`
+5. Once you already cloned the repo, you can `cd .\src\`
-5. type `python main.py` to run the project locally.
+6. type `python main.py` or click right of VScode conner to run the project locally.

 ## Code Explain